VictorLeandroSilva/VictorLeandroSilva.github.io/content/publicacoes/index.md

 Em revisão

+Lenadro-Silva V, Queiroz M, & Pereira GA.
+Report of an intergeneric hybrid between the jandaya parakeet (Aratinga jandaya) and the Peach parakeet (Eupsittula aurea) and a possible pairing between hybrid and parent.
+Ornithological Research
+<a href="https://www.researchsquare.com/article/rs-3754352/v1">{{ Preprint }}</a>

 Naka LN, Leandro-Silva V & S Claramunt (in press) Avian diversity and patterns of diversification in South America.
 Nuttal Ornithological Society.

 2023